 - Technical complexity in setting up and operating an AP can be a problem for small and medium-sized organizations that lack in-house networking expertise.
 Firmware updates on APs still require some technical chops, although this may improve in the future.

 Purchasing a wireless access point

-Dual Gigabit-Ethernet ports - Every dual-radio AP should have two GbE ports.
+- Dual Gigabit Ethernet ports.
+Every dual-radio AP should have two GbE ports.

-Support for dense deployments - Dense deployments require additional APs.
+- Support for dense deployments.
+Dense deployments require additional APs.

-Enhanced management functions - Management functions should improve productivity and total cost of ownership, as well as throughput and reliability.
+- Enhanced management functions.
+Management functions should improve productivity and total cost of ownership, as well as throughput and reliability.

 History of wireless access points

-When comparing 802.11ax vs. 802.11ac, other significant developments include:
+When comparing 802.11ax and 802.11ac, other significant developments include the following:

-- The use of orthogonal frequency-division multiple access, which lets an AP service multiple wireless clients at different bandwidth requirements simultaneously.
+- the use of orthogonal frequency-division multiple access, which lets an AP service multiple wireless clients at different bandwidth requirements simultaneously;

-- A feature called basic service set (BSS) coloring, which deals with co-channel interference by adding a field to the wireless frame that overcomes issues associated with same-frequency cell coexistence.
+- a feature called basic service set (BSS) coloring, which deals with co-channel interference by adding a field to the wireless frame that overcomes issues associated with same-frequency cell coexistence.